 Neither of us spoke as we faced each other across the steaming water.
 Normally I’m shy and non-confrontational but there was something about Suzuki so calm and accepting that my agitation and anxiety quickly melted away.

 The surroundings faded into a round orb of consciousness, like “seeing” with eyes relaxed in zazen.
 Suzuki was transparent.
-I could see right into his mind, except that it was my mind as well, a mind totally clear and open like empty space, free of all discriminations such as self and other or teacher and student.
+I could see right into his mind, except that it was my mind as well, a mind totally clear and open like empty space, free of all discrimination such as self and other, or teacher and student.

 Since the experience was without images and thoughts, it’s difficult to remember or say much about it — even how long we remained that way.

-As I drove away from Tassajara with Mrs. Gretzinger, we stopped at the little spring on the side of the road.
-As I leaned over for a drink of cold water, I had an urge to go back to Tassajara.
+Later, as I drove away from Tassajara with Mrs. Gretzinger we stopped at the little spring on the side of the road.
+When I leaned over for a drink of cold water I had an urge to go back to Tassajara.
 Something told me this would be my last opportunity, that Suzuki would die soon.

 No, I thought, that’s ridiculous, he had looked strong and healthy.
 I would wait until I felt ready and then I would return and become his student.